Richard Watts Charities: 1853 onwards

-The Charitable Trusts Act of 1853 brought a large number of independent trusts and charities under the supervision of the newly created Charity Commissioners.
+The Charitable Trusts Act 1853 brought a large number of independent trusts and charities under the supervision of the newly created Charity Commissioners.
 Watts' Charity was no exception.
 A new scheme was devised for the running of the charity.
 The charity was run buy municipal trustees who appointed a clerk and receiver.
 They also appointed a master and matron to manage the poor travellers house. £4,000 was used to build a new set of almshouses for 20 people in Maidstone Road. £100 was set aside to provide an apprenticeship premium for children who had distinguished themselves at school. £2,000 was spent on the building of the Watts Public Baths with £200 per annum for maintenance.
 In 1935 they passed into the hands of the Corporation of Rochester though the annual grant towards costs continued for a further 20 years.

 £4,000 was granted to the trustees of St. Bartholomew's Hospital, Rochester to enable them to build a "Hospital and Dispensary for the relief of the Sick poor".
 The charity was also to pay £1,000 (later raised to £1,500) per annum to the hospital and gained the right to nominate as patients up to 20 people at any one time.
 These donations were maintained until 1948 until the hospital came under the control of the National Health Service.